Research changelog

 Growth in knowledge

-• We learned that the frontier assumes a gap becomes evidence only retrospectively, through the grammar of the report made at its edges.
+• We learned that the frontier assumes a gap becomes evidence only retrospectively, through the pattern of the report made at its edges.

 • We learned that a silence after self-questioning practice is not proof by itself.